vladutcretu/MyWorkoutSTATS/README.md

 - users from community can leave, edit and delete comments on a public workout
 - users from community can like and unlike a public workout
 - users can sort public workouts by number of likes
+- users can import his personal previous workouts or public workouts (copy exercises and sets)